Michael Salvatori, OCT, PhD

 Joe Jamieson was appointed in September 2009 as Deputy Registrar of the Ontario College of Teachers.

-Certified to teach in Quebec in 1992, Joe began his career in education with the Halton Catholic District School Board.
-He has served as a teacher, writer, curriculum consultant and as a director of the Ontario College of Teachers’ Standards of Practice and Accreditation department and Investigations and Hearings department.
+Certified to teach in Quebec in 1992, Joe began his career in education with the Halton Catholic District School Board where he served as a teacher and curriculum consultant.
+Since 2001 he has held various positions at the College including Director of the Standards of Practice and Accreditation department and Director of the Investigations and Hearings department.
 He holds a MEd from the University of Toronto, a BA from the University of Waterloo and a Diploma in Secondary Education from McGill University.

-Joe has responsibilities in managing the College’s financial systems, including its $40 million annual operating budget, working closely with the 37 elected and appointed members of the College’s governing Council, leading major College initiatives and speaking frequently to community partners.
+Joe has responsibilities in managing the College’s financial systems, including its $43 million dollar annual operating budget and works closely with the 37 elected and appointed members of the College’s governing Council.
+Joe leads several major College initiatives and speaks frequently to community partners.

-He belongs to the Council for Licensure Enforcement and Regulation’s international relations committee and is a publicly appointed member on the Council of the College of Nurses of Ontario.
-He is the Chair of the Professional Practices Committee of the National Association of State Directors of Teacher Education and Certification (NASDTEC) and the recipient of its 2015 Doug Bates Award.
+He belongs to the Council on Licensure Enforcement and Regulation’s international relations committee.
+He is the past Chair of the Professional Practices Committee of the National Association of State Directors of Teacher Education and Certification (NASDTEC) and the recipient of its 2015 Doug Bates Award.
+From June 2013 – June 2019, he was a publicly appointed member on the Council of the College of Nurses of Ontario.

 Joe is a compelling and sought after presenter within the education sector.
-He speaks frequently at public and education conferences on topics such as professional conduct, use of social media, leadership requirements, education law, and LGBTQ (Lesbian, Gay, Bisexual, Transgender and Queer) issues in education.
+He speaks frequently at public and education conferences on topics such as professional conduct, use of social media, leadership, education law, and LGBTQ issues in education.

 Chantal Bélisle, OCT, LL.M.